-Here is a sampling of home dec projects and other handmade items I’ve made over the years.
+Here is a sampling of home dec projects I’ve made over the years.
 Left click on an image to see a larger view.

 Loft Window Treatment

 Over Thanksgiving 2013, spent at my twin sister Diane’s home in Atlanta, I made a valance and side panels for her loft using recycled panels from our sister Reigh’s home.
 To read more about the project, view my post here.

 The guest room in my twin sister Diane’s home in Georgia got a major home dec facelift during my visit over Thanksgiving.
 I fashioned a pair of valances based on Diane’s own design and made a new bedskirt out of the same decorator fabric.